QubitExplorer/Recommender-System/README.md

 Content-aware Recommendation: Amazon use case.
 Click-through rate prediction, CTR prediction.
 The dataset is explicit and contains label field.
 Evaluation conducted by binary classification.

 SEO (Search Engine Optimization) and SEM techniques may also be merged.
-I remember I created Google Adsense account back in 2016 for my HTML webblog,  and adwords can also be refered, to track click throughs and identify user interests.
+Google Adsens and adwords can also be refered, to track click throughs and identify user interests.
 By pressing Ctrl + Shift + I in a webpage, we can sit and build a connection with HTML scripts.

 Sequential Recommendation: Spotify, similar to time series problem, which we discussed earlier.
 The task of SR (next-item recommendation) is the same as GR which sorts a list of items according to preference.
 History interactions are organized in sequences and the model tends to characterize the sequential data.
 Session-based recommendation are also included here.